 At nearly 13 hours, however, transferring my sample backup set took noticeably longer than the other services.
 My connection’s maximum upload speed hadn’t changed when running the test, so the slowdown was happening somewhere else.

 The elephant in the room, of course, is those cloud storage limits.
 In a market where most other companies offer unlimited storage, it’s hard to get excited about a service that doesn’t.

 The mobile app is a little better than most.
-It was fast and responsive, and worked more like a normal file browser than others.
-Default groups (images, videos, etc) were shown on the main screen, making it faster to find what you’re after.
+It was fast, responsive, and worked more like a normal file browser than others.
+Default groups (images, videos, etc) were shown on the main screen, making it quicker to find what you’re after.